fmrifrey/umvsasl/README.md

 #### Basic Sequence Control

 ##### Looping Structure
 The main sequence follows a looping structure over three readout dimensions: frames, shots (through-plane interleaves), and arms (in-plane interleaves), ordered from fastest to slowest, respectively.
-Each frame contains all preparation pulses, delay times, and the readout echo train.
+Each TR (shot interval) contains all preparation pulses & delay times as well as the readout echo train.
 [The entire kspace volume is encoded](#kspace-encoding-scheme) between the echo train, shots, and arms dimensions.
+Each frame contains information from one volume in kspace.

  <img width="500" src="https://github.com/user-attachments/assets/3e301dd8-2dc4-4241-bfb1-1efa7e5062d6">